 At Riversdale Primary School we believe that a high-quality science curriculum provides the foundations for understanding the world through the specific disciplines of biology, chemistry and physics.
 Science has changed our lives and is vital to the world’s future prosperity, therefore all pupils should be taught essential aspects of the knowledge, methods, processes and uses of science.
 They should be encouraged to understand how science can be used to explain what is occurring, predict how things will behave, analyse causes and develop a sense of excitement about natural phenomena.

-Science in our school is about developing children’s ideas and ways of thinking and working that enables them to make sense of the world in which they live through investigation, as well as using and applying process skills.
-The teachers at Riversdale ensure that all children are exposed to high quality teaching and learning experiences, which allow children to explore their outdoor environment and locality, thus developing their scientific enquiry and investigative skills.
-The children are immersed in scientific vocabulary, which aids their knowledge and understanding not only of the topic they are studying, but of the world around them.
-We intend to provide all children regardless of ethnic origin, gender, class, aptitude or disability, with a broad and balanced science curriculum.
+Science in our school is about developing children’s ideas and ways of thinking/working that enables them to make sense of the world in which they live.
+The teachers at Riversdale ensure that all pupils are exposed to high-quality science teaching and learning experiences which allow them to explore their outdoor environment and locality, thus developing their scientific enquiry and investigative skills.
+They are immersed in scientific vocabulary, which aids their knowledge and understanding not only of the subject matter they are studying, but of the world around them.
+We intend to provide all pupils with a broad and balanced science curriculum.

 We ensure that all children are provided with rich learning experiences that aim to:

 At Riversdale Primary School we believe in the importance of all children developing a deep understanding of science and in embedding the substantive knowledge and disciplinary skills into their long-term memory.
 As such, the progression of science has been carefully mapped, with a consideration to connected subject matter and opportunities to revisit specific concepts over time.
 You can find a copy of the Science Progression Document here.